The-Loved-One/cgt_project/README.md

 # cgt_assignment

+##Problem Statement
-6. implementation of cut vertices and separability
+- 6. implementation of cut vertices and separability

+##Algorithim
+- get the vertices
+- get the edges